 During any knee replacement, the damaged cartilage and bone from the surface of the knee is removed, along with some soft tissues.
 The goal of knee replacement surgery is to provide the patient with a pain-free knee that allows for the return to daily activities and lasts for a long time.

-Minimally invasive knee replacement differs from traditional knee replacement in that it uses an incision that is approximately half as long and fewer muscles are cut and detached.
+Minimally invasive knee replacement differs from traditional knee replacement in that it uses an incision that is smaller and requires less cutting of the tendons and ligaments.

 Traditional Knee Replacement